zerodha/cppkiteconnect/README.md

 kitepp is a header-only C++ library.
 Just copy the `include` folder to system or project's include path.

+Refer to [this](https://github.com/bhumitattarde/kiteppex) repository to see a project using kitepp and a boilerplate `CMakeLists.txt` to get started.

 ### Build examples and tests:
 ```bash
 mkdir build && cd build